AlexCue987/konsumers/README.md

 Saving batch [1, 2, 3]
 ```

-To make sure that the last incomplete batch is not lost, we need to implement `stop()`:
+To make sure that the last incomplete batch is not lost, we need to save it in `stop()`:

 ```kotlin
         override fun stop() {